 Is Homeopathy safe?

-Although we could not find any research to suggest homeopathic medicines would react with Parkinson’s medication, you should always speak to your GP, Parkinson’s nurse or specialist before taking any kind of medication.
+There’s no research to suggest homeopathic medicines react negatively with Parkinson’s medication, but you should always speak to your GP, Parkinson’s nurse or specialist before taking any kind of medication.

 Kinesiology means ‘the study of body movement’.
-There are different types of kinesiology and the treatment you receive will depend on what type of kinesiologist you see.
+The treatment you receive will depend on your kinesiology practitioner.

-At the end of the session you may be advised on lifestyle changes (particularly dietary changes), be given specific exercises to do, or be recommended supplements.
+At the end of the session you may be advised on lifestyle changes (particularly dietary changes), given specific exercises to do or recommendations on supplements.

 How might kinesiology help?